plewkowycz/technical_task_qa_app/README.md

 In folder test_cases we can find exported test cases created in Test Rail.

 In folder us_and bugs we can find exported bugs and US status from JIRA.
-Access to JIRA: laxoy19276@votooe.com/test1234